 The Blanding’s turtle is semi-aquatic.
 It prefers open, grassy marshes containing shallow water, but it will, on occasion, move to ground adjacent to water to forage or bask in the sun.

 Blanding’s turtles have the potential to live 75-80 years.
 However, their juvenile mortality rate is extremely high due to predation on eggs and young turtles and increasing lack of suitable habitat.
 Only a small percentage of Blanding’s turtles in Illinois live to sexual maturity, which occurs at 15-20 years of age.

 Turtles are important to the health of their ecosystems because they eat a wide variety of food, including both plant and animal material.
 Turtles, along with other reptiles, also serve as “environmental indicators”.
 They are particularly sensitive to changes in the quality of their surroundings and therefore their health reflects the health of their environment.
-In Illinois, the Blanding’s turtle is an endangered species due to illegal collection for the pet trade and habitat destruction.
-The DuPage County Forest Preserve District, Peggy Notebaert Nature Museum, St. Charles Park District, Brookfield Zoo, and Cosley Zoo are working together to implement a recovery program to increase the wild population of these animals.
+In Illinois, the Blanding’s turtle is an endangered species due to predation, illegal collection for the pet trade, traffic, and habitat destruction.
+Cosley Zoo collaborates with The Forest Preserve District of DuPage County and several partner organizations on the Blanding’s Turtle Recovery Project, in which young turtles are reared in human care for release back into the wild.